shbach/privacyguides.org/docs/basics/erasing-data.md

 title: "Erasing Data"
 icon: 'material/delete-forever'
 ---
-**Erasing files** from your computer may seem like a simple task, but if you want to make sure they are unrecoverable, there are some things you need to consider.
+**Erasing data** from your computer may seem like a simple task, but if you want to make sure they are unrecoverable, there are some things you need to consider.

 ##Erasing Your Entire Drive